saber-solooki/redisbeater/docs/design.rst

 Scheduling
 ~~~~~~~~~~~~
-Assuming your `redbeat_key_prefix` config values is set to `'redbeat:'`
+Assuming your `redisbeater_key_prefix` config values is set to `'redisbeater:'`
 (default) you will also need to insert the new task into the schedule with::

-    zadd redbeat::schedule 0 new-task-name
+    zadd redisbeater::schedule 0 new-task-name

 The score is the next time the task should run formatted as a UNIX timestamp.